JirakJ/personal-website-2021/src/data/about.md

 - Enabling a brighter future.
 - Doing better.
 - You not checking the commit history for earlier drafts of this file.

+# Frontend path paved by courses from these people

+1. Stephen Grinder
+2. Andrei Neagoie
+3. Maximilian Schwarzmüller